-If the Trust Then the Trust Is Probably Created before August 11, 1993 with the income or resources of the customer, the spouse, or both Medicaid Qualifying Trust (MA802.3) • Created on or after August 11, 1993; Revocable non-special treatment trust (MA802.1) • The customer or spouse is listed as the trustor, trustee, and beneficiary of the trust; and • Does not include language or terms used for STTs. • Does not allow the person who created the trust to revoke it; and Irrevocable non-special treatment trust (MA802.2) • Does not include language or terms used for STTs.
-Is funded from the proceeds of a Will or with the income, resources or both of someone other than the customer or the customer's spouse.
-Testamentary or Non-Grantor (MA802.4) NOTE May be referred to as a "special needs trust". • Created on or after August 11, 1993; Special Treatment Trust • Lists AHCCCS, Arizona or another State as a beneficiary of the trust; See MA803 for policy on the three types of STT. • References 42 USC §1396p(d)(4) or Section 1917(d)(4) of the Social Security Act; • States that disbursements must not be made for purposes other than those described in ARS §36-2934.01; and • Has conditions concerning the trust corpus, trust creator, trust manager, trust purpose, or the beneficiary's age.
+If the Trust Then the Trust Is Probably Created before August 11, 1993 with the income or resources of the customer, the spouse, or both Medicaid Qualifying Trust (MA802.3) • Created on or after August 11, 1993; Revocable non-special treatment trust (MA802.1) • The customer or spouse is listed as the trustor, trustee, and beneficiary of

+· the trust; and Does not include language or tell used for STTs. rms Does not allow the person who created the trust to revoke it; and Irrevocable non-special treatment trust (MA802.2) Does not include language or tell used for STTs. rms Is funded from the proceeds of a Wil with the income, resources or both o someone other than the customer or customer's spouse. f NOTE May be referred to as a "special needs trust".
+Created on or after August 11, 1 993; Special Treatment Trust Lists AHCCCS, Arizona or anoth State as a beneficiary of the trus References 42 USC §1396p(d)(4) Section 1917(d)(4) of the Social Security Act; 4) or States that disbursements must made for purposes other than the described in ARS §36-2934.01; ose Has conditions concerning the tr corpus, trust creator, trust manage trust purpose, or the beneficiary' ger,